jkool702/forkrun/DOCS/DESIGN.md

 Properties:

-* Semaphore mode prevents counter overflow
+* Semaphore mode makes each wakeup a consumable unit (a read decrements by 1), so one blast wakes exactly N waiters.
 * Spurious wakeups are allowed
 * Missed wakeups are impossible due to monotonic indices